jaclyn-taroni/2025-mdibl-fair/instruction-material/git-and-github/01-intro-git-and-github.md

 * Creating a new repository on GitHub.
 * Editing a file, committing the changes to a new branch, and creating and merging a pull request on the GitHub web interface.
-* Cloning the repository locally to your computer with GitHub Deskop.
+* Cloning the repository locally to your computer with GitHub Desktop.
 * Creating a branch locally with GitHub Desktop.
 * Adding and committing changes to a branch with GitHub Desktop.
 * Viewing your commit history in GitHub Desktop.